ngonsoto/HerpAI/output/final_report.md

-**Latency Genes:**
+### MetaData

+The following data represents the current understanding of HSV-2 latency, replication, and reactivation mechanisms.
+HSV-2 shares many similarities with HSV-1 in terms of gene function and regulation, though with some differences in tissue tropism and clinical manifestations.
+Much of our understanding about herpesvirus latency comes from studies on both HSV-1 and HSV-2.

+### Latency Genes

-- LAT (Latency-Associated Transcript)
+- LAT (Latency-Associated Transcript) - The primary transcript expressed during latency

-- ICP0 (Infected Cell Protein 0)
+- ICP0 (Infected Cell Protein 0) - Involved in reactivation from latency

-- ICP4 (Infected Cell Protein 4)
+- ICP4 (Infected Cell Protein 4) - Repressed during latency

-- ICP27 (Infected Cell Protein 27)
+- ICP27 (Infected Cell Protein 27) - Repressed during latency

-- ICP22 (Infected Cell Protein 22)
+- ICP22 (Infected Cell Protein 22) - Repressed during latency

-- ICP47 (Infected Cell Protein 47)
+- ICP47 (Infected Cell Protein 47) - Involved in immune evasion

-- RL1 (γ34.5)

-- US3 kinase

-**Replication Genes:**
+- ORF-O and ORF-P - Antisense transcripts to ICP0 and ICP4

+- miRNAs - Various microRNAs expressed during latency that regulate viral and host gene expression

+### Replication Genes

-- UL5 (helicase-primase complex)
+- UL5 - Component of helicase-primase complex

-- UL8 (helicase-primase complex)
+- UL8 - Component of helicase-primase complex

-- UL9 (origin-binding protein)
+- UL9 - Origin-binding protein

-- UL29 (single-stranded DNA binding protein)
+- UL29 (ICP8) - Single-stranded DNA binding protein

-- UL30 (DNA polymerase)
+- UL30 - DNA polymerase

-- UL42 (DNA polymerase processivity factor)
+- UL42 - Polymerase processivity factor

-- UL52 (helicase-primase complex)
+- UL52 - Component of helicase-primase complex

-- UL54 (transcriptional regulator)
+- UL54 (ICP27) - Post-transcriptional regulator

-- UL12 (alkaline nuclease)

-- UL23 (thymidine kinase)

-- UL39/40 (ribonucleotide reductase)

-**Reactivation Triggers:**

-- Psychological stress
+- US6 (gD) - Entry glycoprotein

+- UL27 (gB) - Fusion glycoprotein

+- UL44 (gC) - Attachment glycoprotein

+- UL22 (gH) - Entry glycoprotein

+### Reactivation Triggers

-- Physical stress
+- Physical or emotional stress

+- Hormonal changes (e.g., menstruation)

-- UV exposure
+- UV light exposure

+- Fever or systemic illness

-- Tissue damage
+- Tissue damage or local trauma

-- Fever

-- Hormonal changes

 - Immunosuppression

-- Inflammation

 - Nerve trauma

-- Menstruation

 - Hyperthermia

-- Surgical procedures

-- Concurrent infections
+- Axonal injury

-**Gene Regulation:**

-HSV-2 latency and reactivation involve complex regulatory mechanisms.
-During latency, viral gene expression is largely suppressed except for LAT, which may inhibit apoptosis in neurons and regulate chromatin structure.
-LAT also produces miRNAs that can downregulate expression of immediate-early genes like ICP0 and ICP4.
-Upon reactivation, stress pathways activate transcription factors (e.g., HCF-1, Oct-1, VP16) that initiate viral gene expression in a temporal cascade (immediate-early → early → late).
-Epigenetic modifications play a crucial role, with latency associated with heterochromatin marks (H3K9me3, H3K27me3) on viral DNA, while reactivation involves chromatin remodeling toward euchromatin (H3K4me3, acetylated histones).
-ICP0 functions as a key regulator by counteracting host silencing mechanisms, including disruption of ND10 nuclear bodies and inhibition of interferon responses.
-The balance between cellular immune surveillance and viral immune evasion strategies also contributes to the regulation of latency and reactivation.
+- NGF (nerve growth factor) deprivation

+### Gene Regulation

+During latency, HSV-2 gene expression is highly restricted, with LAT being the predominant transcript.
+LAT is thought to protect neurons from apoptosis and helps maintain the viral genome.
+LAT can also give rise to microRNAs that target and inhibit viral lytic genes like ICP0 and ICP4.
+The transition from latency to reactivation involves de-repression of viral immediate-early (IE) genes like ICP0, which acts as a transactivator by counteracting host silencing mechanisms.
+ICP0 has E3 ubiquitin ligase activity that targets host restrictive factors like ND10 nuclear bodies, helping to reactivate the viral genome.
+Stress-induced signaling pathways (particularly those involving JNK and c-Jun) can lead to histone modifications that promote the accessibility of viral promoters.
+Upon reactivation, the virus follows a temporal cascade of gene expression: immediate-early (α) → early (β) → late (γ), ultimately leading to the production of infectious virions.